 Defending the SouthValencia - Alicante

-‘La Defensa del Sur’ (Defending the South) by MTB: a historical and literary route along the inland defence line
+‘La Defensa del Sur’ (Defending the South) by car or motorbike.
+A historical and literary route along the inland defence line near the Mediterranean

 Information you can download on this page

-- MTB tracks in GPX, KMZ and TRK format.
+- The tracks on the route in GPX, KMZ and TRK format.

 - List of accommodation.

 - List of points for obtaining and stamping the Letter of safe conduct.

 - Tourist brochure (this can be obtained at any of the tourist information offices on the route).Only available in Spanish.